floragunncom/search-guard-docs/_content/_docs_audit_logging/auditlogging_storage.md

 order: 200
 layout: docs
 edition: enterprise
-description: How to store audit events in Elasticsearch, external SIEM or monitoring systems, or a custom storage.
+description: How to store audit events in OpenSearch/Elasticsearch, external SIEM or monitoring systems, or a custom storage.
 ---
 <!---
 Copyright 2020 floragunn GmbH